sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 # Task 5: Exploring Security Center and Security benchmark

 Azure Security Center by Microsoft is a solution that provides unified security management across hybrid cloud workloads.
 It offers threat protection for data centers within both cloud workloads and on-premises.
+In this task, you will explore Security Center and Security benchmark.

 ## Explore Security Center